aztecrex/engineer-site/src/articles/host-it-on-aws.md

 * A CloudFront distribution to serve the content
 * A Route53 domain for a friendly URL.

-The final code is in the `/deploy/infrastructure.yml` but the initial template consisted of 4 resources:
+The final code is in the `/deploy/infrastructure.yml`.
+The initial template actually consisted of four resources, "Origin," "CDN," "OriginAccessPolicy," and "Domains."

 ### Origin

 _Origin_ is the S3 bucket that will store the site content.
 An S3 bucket is just a transactional object store.
-You put arbitrary, named hunks of data into it and retrieve them for whatever purpose you need them.
+You put arbitrary, named hunks of data into it and retrieve them when you need them.
-In this case, the bucket holds the contents of the `/build` directory created by Webpack when `npm run build` is run.
+In this case, the bucket holds the contents of the `/build` directory created by Webpack `npm run build`.

 ### CDN

 _CDN_ is the CloudFront distribution.
-A distribution is not necessary to serve web content, you can do that with S3 directly, but it has some
+A distribution is not necessary to serve web content, you can do that with S3 directly, but CloudFront has some advantages:
-advantages:

-* you can use any domain you want.
-If you want to use your own domain with S3 alone, you have to name the bucket with your domain.
-Since bucket names are unique across all of AWS, it is possible someone already has a bucket using your domain name, preventing you from using it
+* you can use any domain you want, including your zone apex.
+Direct web hosting from S3 requires that you name your bucket the same as your domain.
+Which means if anyone in the world already has a bucket with your domain, you can't use S3 to serve your site
 * you get a capable _content delivery network_ that caches your content to edge locations near your users.
-You generally get more consistent performance through CloudFront than from S3 directly even if you don't really need the caching benefit
+You generally get more consistent performance through CloudFront than from S3 directly even if you don't need the caching benefit
 * it can be a little cheaper.
 It's not much difference but AWS has made cached delivery a better financial proposition than delivery direct from S3.

-I chose to use CloudFront because I dislike the need to name a bucket after my domain.
-It doesn't change the cost so it's simply a little extra config.
+I chose CloudFront for the zone apex capability and to de-couple the bucket name from domain.
+The operating cost was almost exactly the same so the only downside was the need for some extra template configuration.

+### OriginAccessPolicy

+_OriginAccessPolicy_ designates rules to access the Origin bucket.
+This is where my template diverges from others you may find.
+They will often tell you to make the Origin access _public read_.
+It makes the configuration a little simpler but it means your content can be reached through the CDN and the S3 bucket.
+An arguably better design for both security and operation will allow access through only one mechanism.

+So I locked down the bucket access with an _Origin Access Identity (OAI)_.
+Now, only the CloudFront distribution could access my content, meaning it could only be delivered through the CDN.

+One wrinkle is that, after all these years, AWS still does not allow you to provision an OAI through CloudFormation.
+So I had to created one through the CLI, then supply its names to the template.
+In a future revision I may prefer a custom CloudFormation resource to do this.

 ### Domains

-Domains creates two DNS resource records in AWS _Route 53_.
-It creates an A record for _gregwiley.com_ and a CNAME for _www.gregwiley.com_.
+The _Domains_ resource is a resource record group that adds two DNS resource records to a _Route 53_ zone.
+It adds an A record for _gregwiley.com_ and a CNAME for _www.gregwiley.com_.

 The A record is an _alias_ record.
-Aliases are a feature of Route 53 that allow an A record to point to a potentially changing IP address.
+Aliases are a feature of Route 53 that allow an A record to point to potentially changing IP addresses.
 In the case of CloudFront, the IP addresses can change as Amazon sees fit.
 An alias ensures that the A record remains valid at all times.

 The CNAME record simply points to _gregwiley.com_, ensuring better reachability for the site.

-### OriginAccessPolicy

-This is where my template diverges from others you may find out there.
-I chose to use an _Origin Access Identity (OAI)_ so that I could limit the access to the Origin bucket to only CloudFront.
-Many tutorials instead advise that the bucket be made _public read_ to avoid the need to configure CloudFront authorization.
-I don't like the idea of access outside of the design so I chose to lock it down.

-The trouble is that, after all these years, AWS still doesn't allow you to provision an OAI through CloudFormation.
-So I created a single OAI through the CLI, then captured it in the template defaults.
-In a future revision I may develop a custom CloudFormation resource to do this.

 ## Final Touches